-As with the NCA, the Consumer Protection Act encourages consumers to first try to resolve their disputes with the company or service provider concerned.
-If they are not successful, they can lodge a complaint with the National Consumer Commission on Tel: 012 761 3200, Fax: 086 151 5229, Website: www.nccsa.org.za.
+As with the National Credit Act, the Consumer Protection Act encourages consumers to first try to resolve their disputes with the company or service provider concerned.
+If they are not successful they can lodge a complaint with the National Consumer Commission on their website using their e-Service portal.